maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To explain the scale and operation of the farm, introducing the technology used and the ambitious goals of the project."
+"To introduce the 'main character' (engineer Pascal Hardy) and his _origin story_, explaining the farm's ambitious scale and operation."

 **Target Vocabulary:**
 "This video explores the technology, the scale of the harvest, and the project's vision."